 A short article I wrote on wild hazelnuts was published in Sept/Oct issue of Minnesota Conservation Volunteer, a Minnesota DNR publication.
 It was mainly a species profile for their “Minnesota Profile” feature, but the magazine showed interest in a foraging angle, and I stuck my foot in the door.
-Many thanks go out to Keith and MCV for accepting my pitch.
 The article may be viewed by following this link to the magazine.

 Not surprisingly, the Association of Great Lakes Outdoor Writers cancelled its annual conference, despite holding out hope until late August.
 On the upside, AGLOW elected to go through with its Award-In-Craft contest, announcing the winners on September 16th, when we all should have been gathered in Gaylord, Michigan.